Generics page

 property ({value: MyType}

 ).
-This allows us to traffic that type information in one side of the function and out the other.
+This allows us to traffic that type of information in one side of the function and out the other.

-We can call generic functions in two ways:
+We can call generic functions in two ways.

-We can explicitly pass the type:
+First, we can explicitly pass the type:

-Notice that
+Notice that <number>

 acts as a special set of arguments.
-Instead of arguments passed likefunc(arg1, arg2, arg3)
+Instead of

-, generic type arguments are passed likefunc<Type1, Type2, Type3>
+, generic type arguments

 .